Gambling debt, stock tip lead to $1 million settlement but no charges for Mickelson

 SPONSOR IS 'DISAPPOINTED'

-Several sponsors, including golf club maker Callaway (ELY.N), did not respond to requests for comment.
+Several sponsors, including golf club maker Callaway, did not respond to requests for comment.

 But the accounting firm KPMG said, "While we are disappointed by what the SEC announced today, we appreciate that Phil’s statement makes clear he respects and shares the values of KPMG.
 We accept his statement of personal responsibility and commitment and have nothing further to add."